emmajanedrews/base-template/_posts/2017-10-20-winter-is-coming--is-your-home-prepared.md

 {% include youtube.html %}

-Even though it hasn’t felt like it lately, the end of the year is drawing close.
+Even though it hasn’t felt like it lately, the end of the year is drawing to a close.
 Fall is here and winter is on its way.
 This means there are a few home maintenance and repair projects you should take care of before the weather gets colder and the days get shorter.

 **1. Care for your trees and shrubs.** Also, remember to rake your leaves and clear out the underbrush.
 Now is a great time to do this, since there aren’t as many spiders or snakes out and about at this time.